|

 BASIC

-TENET AND PRACTICE REGARDING DEATH
+TENET AND PRACTICE REGARDING DEATH Buddhism follows the

 basic tenet that rebirth is an existing reality.
 Death is regarded as the actual time of